netdata/netdata/web/server/README.md

     tls ciphers = TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256
 ```

-case you do not specify these options, Netdata will use the highest options available on your system.
+If you do not specify these options, Netdata will use the highest options available on your system.

-An important note about the `tls version`, Netdata accepts all the TLS version as arguments (`1`, `1.1`, `1.2` and `1.3`), but
+While Netdata accepts all the TLS version as arguments (`1`, `1.1`, `1.2` and `1.3`), we recommend you use `1.3` for the most secure encryption.
- only the last option is considered safe.

 #### TLS/SSL enforcement